jdquerales/MilestoneProject_2/README.md

 ## Surface:

-- Appealing pics was chosen for backgrounds, in order to make compatible with the holidays purpose of the website (obtained from [Pixabay](https://pixabay.com)).
+- Appealing pictures were chosen for backgrounds, in order to make compatible with the holidays purpose of the website (obtained from [Pixabay](https://pixabay.com)).

 - Google font "Pacifico" (cursive) was chosen for the brand and descriptive text and messages in all pages.